freefeynman123/adthena_task/README.md

 which is not possible with custom Doc2Vec embedding, which additionally could be prone to overfitting.
 Moreoever, Doc2Vec has inherent randomness, which can influence reproducibility of results for this dataset.

-2. Preprocessing for the BERT model was done in a two-stage scenario:
+<span>2.</span> Preprocessing for the BERT model was done in a two-stage scenario

 * Basic preprocessing which consisted of operations such as getting rid of numbers, interpunction and some special symbols like ampersand.